-Since the assassination of Charlie Kirk, there have been no shortage of efforts to memorialize the conservative influencer by Republican elected officials at every level of government.
+Since the assassination of Charlie Kirk, there has been no shortage of efforts to memorialize the conservative influencer by Republican elected officials at every level of government.
 Tennessee is no exception.
-This week the State Senate passed SB 1828 known as the “Charlie Kirk American Heritage Act” by a 27-6 vote.
+This week, the State Senate passed SB 1828, known as the “Charlie Kirk American Heritage Act,” by a 27-6 vote.

 The measure allows public schools, including charter schools and public universities, to teach the “positive impact of religion on American History.”
 The language goes on to specify that the positive religious influences that may be taught are Judeo-Christian values.